waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Goal:** Ascend the lighthouse to find the sick Ampharos.
 *   **Failed Hypothesis:** The warps at (16, 11) and (17, 11) are not activated by movement or interaction.
 They are not the immediate path forward.
 *   **Failed Hypothesis:** The WINDOW tiles are inaccessible behind walls and cannot be interacted with.
-*   **New Hypothesis:** The disappearance of Gentleman Alfred after his defeat may have triggered a change on this floor.
-I will return to his last known location around (17, 8) to investigate.
+*   **Failed Hypothesis:** The disappearance of Gentleman Alfred was a hallucination; he is still present.
+No new paths have opened.
+I am out of leads on this floor.

 ### General Hypotheses & Verified Conclusions
 *   **Conclusion:** The pits on Olivine Lighthouse 2F are one-way warps to the first floor.